 "Stephen King on a Shoestring" (HD, 11 min) - Featuring an interview with producer Donald Borchers, this piece takes a look at adapting King's story on a limited budget.
 He discusses becoming VP of Worldwide Production for New World Pictures and 'Children of the Corn' was to be his first project.
 He also shares his thoughts on the story's motivations and subtexts, and decisions made for filming the movie with money and time constraints.

 Still Galleries (HD) - This featurette houses a compilation of posters and production stills ("Poster & Still Gallery"), storyboards ("Original Storyboard Art"), and a collection of Sarah's prophetic drawings ("Original Title Sequence Art").

 Trailers (HD) - The original trailer is also included and really shows its age.

 Though far from genre-defining or scary, 'Children of the Corn' has spawned a strong cult following in a quarter of a century, which is surprising for a movie with so many faults.
 This low-budget feature remains mildly entertaining as an admittedly, if not proud, B-movie horror flick, offering plenty of chuckles and cheap thrills.
 The Blu-ray edition of the movie comes with very nice picture and satisfying audio, while the supplements give fans the same material as before, along with some exclusives.
 Overall, the package should make for a fun watch during a stormy Friday night in the Halloween season.

-All disc reviews at High-Def DVD Digest are completed using the best consumer HD home theater products currently on the market.
-More about our gear.
+All disc reviews at High-Def Digest are completed using the best consumer HD home theater products currently on the market.
+More about the gear used for this review.

 Puzzled by the technical jargon in our reviews, or wondering how we assess and rate HD DVD and Blu-ray discs?
 Learn about our review methodology.